SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 29. Define restoration time or flyback time.

-The time required for the return for the sweep voltage to the initial value is called
+The time required for the return for the sweep voltage to

 restoration time (or) return time (or) flyback time.